daledburg/dale-portfolio/README.md

 ## Functionality and Features

-The website consists of 4 main pages;
+The website is fully responsive between mobile, tablet and desktop screen sizes and has an easy to follow design that reflects my personal personality and style. it consists of 4 main pages;

 - Index
 - About me